UK · Healthcare · GLACIS guides · Updated April 2026

 3

-Real-world evidence collected on safety, effectiveness, and AI behavior.
+Real-world evidence collected on safety, effectiveness and AI behaviour.
 Continuous monitoring identifies issues early.

 4

-Successful sandbox participants receive expedited pathway to full market authorization.
-Evidence informs broader regulatory policy.
+Successful sandbox participants receive an expedited pathway to full market authorisation.
+Evidence informs broader regulatory policy and the new framework due later in 2026.

 • Direct engagement with MHRA on regulatory requirements